vriddhi23100/youtube-filter/README.md

 - Beginners who want to see how a basic extension works

 There are probably a hundred extensions like this.
-But this one is mine.
-I made it for myself, from scratch, as a beginner.
+I made it as a beginner.
 It's basic, but it works.
 And I use it.

 ## How to use
 1. Download or clone this repo